The first smile and the gurgles of laughter that baby shares with us are truly magic moments in the early days of parenthood.

 But when does a baby’s smile and laughter become a true sense of humour?

-According to Dr Paul Hutchins, from the Child Development Unit at The Children’s Hospital at Westmead in Sydney, a baby’s sense of humour simply starts to flourish from those first smiles and giggles, just as crawling leads to walking and babbling leads to a little one speaking in a complete sentence.
+According to Dr Paul Hutchins, from the Child Development Unit at The Children’s Hospital at Westmead, a baby’s sense of humour simply starts to flourish from those first smiles and giggles, just as crawling leads to walking and babbling leads to a little one speaking in a complete sentence.

 “Babies smile in response to another person’s smile within weeks of birth.
 In the early months babies are responding to physical fun, like a tickle or a raspberry on the tummy, with a smile and a laugh,” he says.